csipapicsa/EduCompress/README.md

 If you are interested in seeing EduCompress on one of the unsupported platforms, or if you're experiencing issues on a supported system, please let us know.
 Your feedback is valuable and can help prioritize development efforts.
 You can reach out for inquiries, support, or to express your interest in a specific version by emailing: `gergo gyori gmail`.

-For developers or enthusiastic users who would like to contribute to expanding the compatibility of EduCompress, we welcome pull requests and community contributions on our GitHub repository.

 Your support and contributions make a significant difference in the growth and improvement of EduCompress.
 If you find this tool helpful and would like to support its development, consider [buying me a coffee](https://www.buymeacoffee.com/savpank).
-Every coffee fuels more hours of open-source development!